 Your child will be placed in a tutor group that they will stay in for their time at Wath Academy.
-Each tutor group is led by a tutor whom students register with every morning.
+Each tutor group is led by a tutor whom students register in the afternoon.
 Tutors play a key role in ensuring that students have all the support they need to be successful at Wath Academy.

 They are the first point of contact for parents who have queries or worries about their child's progress across subjects.
-Tutors can be contacted by emailing pastoralteam@wathacademy.com with your child's name and tutor as reference.

-Students start each day with a twenty five-minute tutor session.
+Tutors can be contacted by emailing enquiries@wathacademy.com with your child's name and tutor as reference.
+After lunch, students will have a twenty five-minute tutor session.
 During these sessions, they complete a variety of activities designed to enhance and equip them to make excellent progress across all subjects.
 These activities include: